 The healing process will not be easy, for any of us, those affected will have an even harder time trying to come to terms with what happened.
 The devil attacked us, and he really tired his best to bring us down and tear us apart.
 But not only did he fail and lost all his accomplices(said terrorists) in the process, he accomplished the exact opposite- Bringing our nation together and making us stronger than ever in our pride & unity as Kenyan people, as ONE people.
 God bless Kenya, as we heal and continue to grow from this and develop our great nation even further.

-So Im trying this new thing where I review books I’ve recently read since I’ve gotten into a lot of reading this summer judging by all the free time I have now lol..
-This postgrad life is going to take a lot of getting used to!
-Tried to find a nice, cool name to be giving the week’s book review and all I could come up with was that… Typewriter Tuesdays.. due to authors of yonder using typewriters to write their draft manuscripts, get it??
-No?
-Too much?
-Lol well till I find another suitable name that’s how it will stay for now:)
+So I’m trying this new thing where I review books I’ve recently read since I’ve gotten into a lot of reading this summer judging by all the free time I have now… This postgrad life is going to take a lot of getting used to!
+Tried to find a nice, cool name to be giving the week’s book review and all I could come up with was… Book Club Tuesdays… do you like it?
+Let me know in the comments section below.

 I know I promised a pictorial for the next post but still compiling some pics so probably next time.
 Let’s get right into it shall we… and the very first book I shall be reviewing is (drumroll please)..
 AMERICANAH by Chimamanda Ngozi Adichie!!
 Anyone who has talked to me or been with me in the past two weeks knows how obsessed I am about this novel but I will try my best and not be biased:) First a little about the author, Chimamanda.
 She is one of my favorite authors of all time, yes in the same list as J.K.
 Rowling, don’t hate!
 But that’s another post all together..
 Top 10 authors in D.od’s life lol.. hailing from Nigeria, she came to America, like all of us in search of milk and honey in the form of an education and she not only got an education, she soon became on of the best African Authors in the world not forgetting that she is one of the highest ranking FEMALE African authors.
 Widely known for her Best seller, “Half of a Yellow Sun”

 Americanah is based around two main characters i.e. Ifemelu and Obinze and yes you guessed it, they are high school sweethearts.
 I’m inclined to think that Ifemelu is basically Chimamanda in fictional form but that’s just my opinion.
-The book starts out in present day New York, showing us Ifemelu’s life now, as a full grown woman living in America, a Princeton fellow receipient due to the success of a blog she started on race when she first arrived in the United States.
-She plans on making the final move back home to Nigeria and looks back on her life, showing us flash forwards and flash backs as she gets her hair braided by some loud Senegalese women in downtown Harlem.
-From here she starts the tale of Ifemelu and Obinze, how they met in highschool, fell in love and planned to come to America together for college.
+The book starts out in present-day New York, showing us Ifemelu’s life now, as a full-grown woman living in America, a Princeton fellow recipient due to the success of a blog she started on race when she first arrived in the United States.
+She plans on making the final move back home to Nigeria and looks back on her life, showing us flash-forwards and flashbacks as she gets her hair braided by some loud Senegalese women in downtown Harlem.
+From here she starts the tale of Ifemelu and Obinze, how they met in high school, fell in love and planned to come to America together for college.